nsitu/traverse/README.md

 # traverse
-A windows batch script using ffmpeg and image magick to make cross sections of videos, flattening them into panoramic tiffs
+A windows batch script to make cross sections of videos, flattening them into panoramic tiffs.

+uses ffmpeg, image magick, mediainfo, ffprobe, and AviSynth employs vbscript to do floating point math. generates .avs files for frame interpolation.

 Parameter 1: a video file.
 I use mp4
-Parameter 2: a number, indicating the width of the slice to use per frame. default is 2.
+Parameter 2: desired length of panorama

 # Example
-The following command will result in a tiff file of 2x framecount pixels:
+The following command will result in a tiff file 20000 pixels wide.
+The height of the tiff will match the longest dimension of the original video.

-C:\>traverse.bat video.mp4 2
+C:\>traverse.bat video.mp4 20000